Stuttering in Adulthood

 Motor Skills Training

 Treatment for stuttering in adulthood frequently includes motor skills training.
 There are two complementary categories of techniques in motor skills training - fluency enhancement (FE) and stuttering modification (SM).
 The goal of FE is to modify speech to produce smooth, forward-flowing speech free of tension which reduces the likelihood of stuttering.
-The goal of SM is to increase control over stuttering episodes that occur to change the form of the stutter to minimize the degree of abnormality and regain control of speech effectively.
+The goal of SM is to increase control over stuttering episodes that occur to change the form of the stutter to minimize the degree of abnormality and regain control of speech effectively - the person does not change all speech patterns, just the moment when stuttering appears as a block, repetitions, or prolongation.

 Desensitization